An active instance of the payment service block will contain the following objects:

 that extend the root interface.

-subclass (see below) corresponding to
+the PaymentTransaction subclass (see below) corresponding to

 each payment system of the appropriate model.